Home / Specifications / cdsc-wg1-02 - Client Registration

 For unauthenticated endpoints (Authorization Server Metadata, Client Registration Process), Servers SHOULD configure rate limiting restrictions so that bots and misconfigured scripts will not flood and overwhelm the endpoints with requests, while still allowing legitimate and low-volume automated requests have access to the endpoints.

-For authenticated endpoints (Clients API, Client Settings API, Client Updates API, Scope Credentials API, Grants API), Servers SHOULD configure rate limiting by Client and Scope Credential to ensure that individual Clients do not overwhelm Servers with authenticated API requests.
+For authenticated endpoints (Clients API, Messages API, Credentials API, Grants API), Servers SHOULD configure rate limiting by Client and Credential to ensure that individual Clients do not overwhelm Servers with authenticated API requests.
 Additionally, Servers SHOULD configure rate limiting for unauthenticated or failed authentication requests to authenticated API endpoints to prevent brute force attempts to gain access to authenticated APIs.

 14. References